ethereum/ethereum-org-website/src/content/dvt/index.md

 When a validator is divided across multiple operators and multiple machines, it can withstand individual hardware and software failures without going offline.
 The risk of failures can also be reduced by using diverse hardware and software configurations across the nodes in a cluster.
 This resilience is not available to today's validators - it comes from the DVT layer.

-Since DVT distributes the operation of a validator between multiple parties, each partie's machine can run different infrastructure component configurations (e.g., multiple client types and nodes hosted in various locations).

 If one of the components of a machine in a cluster goes down (For example, if there are four operators in a validator cluster and one uses a specific client that has a bug), the others ensure that the validator keeps running.